mianfrigo/mfg-express-typescript-generator/README.md

 $ cd "project name" && npm run dev
 ```

+The project implement a white list of host for the CORS configuration that you can easy change/update on the `config/config.ts` file.

+If you decide to implement mongoDb as your Database, you would need to change the mongoDb connection string in the `.env` file before running the `npm run dev` command.
+The CLI will generate some routes for you have a good start.

 ## Available commands for the server.

 - Run the production build: `npm start`.